 Bats sometimes enter buildings through openings on smooth surfaces of exterior walls or through louvers.
 In such cases, plastic or lightweight, flexible netting with 1/6 inch (0.4 cm) mesh or smaller, should be secured to the building along the top and sides of the opening as shown in the diagram.
 It should extend 18 to 24 inches (46 to 61 cm) below the bottom edge of the opening and should remain in place for a minimum of five to seven days to ensure all of them have exited.
 Then, openings should be permanently sealed with silicone caulking, caulk backing rod, hardware cloth, or heavy-duty netting.
 In some cases, sealing may require repair or replacement of old, deteriorated wood.
 When they are using multiple openings to exit and enter, exclusion material should be placed on each opening unless it can be determined with certainty that all areas used by the bats are connected.
 If so, some openings can be sealed as described above, and netting can be placed over the openings used by the most bats.
 Even when all roosting areas are connected, they will sometimes refuse to use alternative exits.
 In this case, exclusion material must be installed over all exits.
 After this has been done, watch to make sure they are able to exit safely.
 If they do not appear to be exiting, or appear to be having trouble doing so, make adjustments or add new valves as needed.

 There are a number of situations in which tubes work best as bat exclusion devices.
 Examples include openings they use on buildings constructed from materials that do not create smooth exterior walls, such as those found on brick or stone houses, and log cabins.
 Tubes also work best for holes located at corners where walls meet and on horizontal surfaces such as soffits.
 Exclusion tubes should have a 2-inch (5 cm) diameter and be approximately 10 inches (25.4 cm) in length.
 Exclusion devices can be made from PVC pipe or flexible plastic tubing.
 According to Laura Finn of Fly by Night, Inc., empty caulking tubes work well for this purpose.
 When using caulking tubes, both ends must be cut out.
-Use of a flexible plastic tube makes it easy to either squeeze one end of the tube so that it fits into a crevice, or cut one end of the tube into flaps that can be fit over an opening and stapled, nailed, or taped to the building.
+Use of a flexible plastic tube makes it easy to either squeeze one end of the tube so that it fits into a crevice, or cut one end of the tube into flaps that can be fit over an opening and stapled, nailed, or taped to the building (see diagram).

 Bats are unable to cling to the smooth surface of these tubes.
 Do not let the tube project more than 1/4-inch (6 mm) into the opening, ensuring that bats can easily enter the tube to exit.
 Caulking tubes must be thoroughly cleaned before use to prevent bats from sticking to wet caulk and because dried caulk creates a roughened surface, making it possible for bats to re-enter.
-Once the tube has been inserted over the hole, a piece of light weight, clear plastic can be taped around the end of the tube that projects to the outside to further reduce the likelihood of bats reentering, though this is typically not necessary.
+Once the tube has been inserted over the hole, a piece of light weight, clear plastic can be taped around the end of the tube that projects to the outside (see diagram) to further reduce the likelihood of bats reentering, though this is typically not necessary.